$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Aging Cat

-Your cat may be more stressed as he ages because of diminishing eyesight, pain from arthritis and other medical conditions.
-Using the litter box may become a problem because it is now painful to enter a litter box with higher sides.
-The sides of the box are preferable low for older cats.
+The sides of the box are preferably low for older cats.
 This article explains what to look for in a litter box for older cats.

 Self-Cleaning Litter Box

 Occasionally a self cleaning box may begin its self cleaning action before the cat has totally left the box.
-This is noisy and intrusive.
-Loud noises can certainly give the cat a huge fright.

-Cats Marking Their Territory
+Cats Marking Their Territory – it’s Not The same as Peeing

 A cat marking its territory is not the same as a cat peeing outside of the litterbox.